PATIENT GUIDEDENTAL TOURISMIMPLANTS

 • Gives you a final price without seeing any images or records of your case.

-• Won't tell you the specialist's name, credentials, or specialization.
+• Will not tell you the specialist name, credentials, or specialization.

-• Won't name the implant brand or dental lab.
+• Will not name the implant brand or the dental lab.

 • Has no clear plan for follow-up or for what to do if something goes wrong.